leonardo-asad/Portfolio-App/README.md

 This application has a decoupled architecture.
 The backend was made using Django Rest Framework and the frontend using Reactjs.

 The following features are going to be implemented in the future:
-1) Make the app 100 % responsive
+1) Use Typescript instead of Javascript

 To visit the App go to the following link: https://portfolioapp111.herokuapp.com/